dweidner/kirby-firewall/README.md

 ### plugin.firewall.fieldname

 Name of the field that is controlling the access to your pages or asset files (default: `firewall`).

+### plugin.firewall.redirect

+Set a custom redirect uri for users with insufficient user privileges.
+By default a simple "Access denied" page with corresponding "403 Forbidden" response header is returned.
+If you prefer to redirect the user to a specific page (e.g. `http://yourdomain.com/auth/login`) simply set this option to the desired uri (e.g. `auth/login`).

+### plugin.firewall.pages

+Allows you to customize the uri pattern of the route which is protecting access to your pages.
+By default all of your pages which use the Firewall field are protected.
+You can change the uri pattern if you want to protect a specific subdirectory of your site only (e.g. `/staff/(.*)`).
+Addionally you can disable the route entirely by setting the option to `false`.

+### plugin.firewall.content

+Allows you to customize the uri pattern of the route which is protecting access to your content files.
+By default all of your files are protected which belong to a page using the Firewall field.
+You can change the uri pattern if you want to protect access to specific files of your site only (e.g. `content/downloads/(.*)`).
+Addionally you can disable protection of content files  entirely by setting the option to `false`.

 ### field.users.template